 On October 2, 2017, the Company, entered into a license agreement with Pulmokine, Inc. under which it was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Pulmokine to develop and commercialize seralutinib and certain backup compounds for the treatment, prevention and diagnosis of any and all disease or conditions.
 The Company also has the right to sublicense its rights under the license agreement, subject to certain conditions.
 The assets acquired are in the early stages of the FDA approval process, and the Company intends to further develop the assets acquired through potential FDA approval as evidenced by the milestone arrangement in the contract.
 The development activities cannot be performed without significant cost and effort by the Company.
 The agreement will remain in effect from the effective date, unless terminated earlier, until, on a licensed product-by-licensed product and country-by-country basis, the later of ten years from the date of first commercial sale or when there is no longer a valid patent claim covering such licensed product or specified regulatory exclusivity for the licensed product in such country.
 The Company is obligated to make future development and regulatory milestone payments of up to \$58.0 million, commercial milestone payments of up to \$45.0 million, and sales milestone payments of up to \$190.0 million.
 The Company is also obligated to pay tiered royalties on sales for each licensed product, at percentages ranging from the mid-single digits to the high single-digits.
 The Company made an upfront payment of \$5.5 million in October 2017.
-In December 2020, the Company accrued a milestone payment of \$5.0 million in connection with the initiation of the first Phase 2 clinical trial of seralutinib.
+As of December 31, 2020, the Company accrued a milestone payment of \$5.0 million in connection with the initiation of the first Phase 2 clinical trial of seralutinib, which was paid in January 2021.
+As of December 31, 2021, no other milestones had been accrued as the underlying contingencies had not yet been met.